 Your doctor is likely to ask you a number of questions, such as:

-- How far apart in days are your menstrual periods, and how long do they typically last?
+- How many days apart are your menstrual periods, and how long do they last?

 - How would you describe your symptoms?